krohrbaugh/kramer-homeassistant/README.md

 ### Install the integration in Home Assistant

+#### HACS custom repo

+1. From the Home Assistant Community Store (HACS) page, click the triple-dot menu in the top-right, and select "Custom repositories".
+1. Enter the URL to this repository, and select "Integration" in the category drop-down.
+Click "Add".
+1. The window will reload and show "Kramer Integration" with a trash can next to it.
+This means the custom repository has been added.
+Close the "Custom repositories" dialog.
+1. In the search box, enter "Kramer", and click on the integration to load the description.
+1. Click "Download" in the lower right corner, then confirm the download in the dialog that appears.
+1. The integration files should download to `custom_components/kramer`.
+1. Restart Home Assistant to activate the integration.

 #### Manual install

 1. Using your tool of choice, open the directory (folder) for your HA